 How does one go about creating a COE?

-At first, there needs to be a realization that the enterprise needs to address a key business requirement as vital to its survival.
+At first, there needs to be a realization that the enterprise needs to address a key business requirement or functionality as vital to its survival.
 Management must understand how the business will benefit from the process.
 Next, they have to commit to assigning resources.

 A thriving COE must have executive sponsorship, and must have buy-in from leaders throughout the organization.
 They will be asked for their commitment to implement new best practices; and they’re going to be solicited for their input and perspective as the process evolves.